-- Guideline for the Promotion of Industrial/Technical Research, Technology Development and Innovation (RTI Guideline 2015), Thematic RTI Guideline; - Funding Guidelines for Environmental Assistance in Austria (UFI) as amended.
+- Guideline for the Promotion of Industrial/Technical Research, Technology Development and Innovation (RTI Guideline 2015) Thematic RTI Guideline.
+The Thematic RTI Guideline was prolonged until 31/12/2021 based on the European Commission's prolongation of the State aid provisions (Prolonging Regulation (EU) 2020/972 of 2 July 2020). - Funding Guidelines for Environmental Assistance in Austria (UFI) as amended.

 The company size shall be established in accordance with the corresponding SME definition specified in EU competition law.
-More detailed information about the SME definition can be found at: www.ffg.at/recht-finanzen/rechtliches\service\KMU All EU provisions shall be applicable as amended.
+More detailed information about the SME definition can be found on the FFG Website.
+All EU provisions shall be applicable as amended.